 - Place several branches that are showing different stages of decline in a separate, closed plastic bag.
 Do not add water or wet paper towels.

 - Note: it is a common mistake to submit foliage/branches that are either entirely healthy or entirely dead.
 Usually these are not diagnostically informative.
 Instead, look for places where the dead bark/cambium/wood stops and the live tissue begins.
-If these are present, cut branches so as to include several inches on either side of the transition.
+If these are present, cut branches so as to include several inches on either side of the transition zone.
+Photos below show examples.

 - For smaller plants, submit an entire plant, if possible.
 Cover the roots and soil with a plastic bag to prevent soil from getting on the foliage.
 Place the entire plant in another plastic bag and secure.